 Why is this so complicated?
 When will this data entry ever end?
 Is Billy going to steal my account?
 Why wasn’t my trusty Rolodex good enough?
 Are they going to track my bathroom breaks next?
 Will I have to do this data entry every single day?!?

 And therein lies the secret not just to effective blog narratives, but in CRM implementation as well.
-The most effective way to not only tackle such a large project but maximize all results is treating it like a shared experience and embracing the inevitable complications together, from the executive suites and management levels on down.
+The most effective way to tackle such a large project and maximize all results is treating it like a shared experience and embracing the inevitable complications together, from the executive suites and management levels on down.

 In this blog, we’re going to focus on the common complications of what can feel like an impersonal system, but should be approached as a human-first experience, not only for the customers (who come first in both spirit and also in CRM name), but for the publishing CRM users who craft and maintain that all-important relationship (which, we don’t have to remind you, is CRM’s middle name.)